slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 Once tool use became normal, integration sprawl became the next bottleneck: every agent + every service meant bespoke glue.

 [MCP (Model Context Protocol)](https://www.awesome-testing.com/2025/07/playwright-mcp) is the “USB-C moment”: an open standard intended to make tool and context integrations reusable across ecosystems.
-MCP servers expose tools through a standard interface; MCP clients can list what’s available and call those tools in a consistent way, regardless of who built the server.

-MCP lets clients connect to whatever servers they want, and those servers expose tools, resources, and workflows in a standard way.
+Clients can connect to whatever servers they want, and those servers expose tools, resources, and workflows through a consistent interface, regardless of who built the server.

 ### MCP vs CLI: the token efficiency tax